rickhull/miner_mover/README.md

 handing the bucket to the next member.
 While this might not meet the most strict definition of parallelism, it is broadly accepted as parallel.
 It is certainly concurrent.
-Often though, *concurrent* means *merely concurrent*, where there is only one *device* switching between tasks rather than multiple devices operating in parallel.
+Often though, *concurrent* means *merely concurrent*, where there is only one *facility* switching between tasks rather than multiple devices operating in parallel.

 ## Multitasking from the perspective of the OS (Linux, Windows, MacOS)

 * A modern OS executes _threads_ within a _process_
 * Processes are mostly about accounting and containment
-  - organization and safety from other processes and users
+  - Organization and safety from other processes and users
 * By default, a process has a single thread of execution
 * A single-threaded process cannot (easily) perform two tasks concurrently
-  - maybe it implements green threads or coroutines?
+  - Maybe it implements green threads or coroutines?
 * A process can (easily) create additional threads for multitasking
   - Either within this process or via spawning a child process
 * Process spawning implies more overhead than thread creation
   - Threads can only share memory within a process
-  - fork / CoW can provide thread-like efficiency
+  - fork() / CoW can provide thread-like efficiency
 * Child processes are managed differently than threads
-  - memory protection
+  - Memory protection
   - OS integration / init system

 # Multitasking in Ruby